zzubzq/apidocs/source/index.html.md

 ## Historical BLVT NAV Kline/Candlestick

-The BLVT NAV system is based on Binance Futures, so the endpoint is based on fapi
+The BLVT NAV system is based on Zzubzq Futures, so the endpoint is based on fapi

-Please go to [here](https://binance-docs.github.io/apidocs/futures/en/#historical-blvt-nav-kline-candlestick) to check the endpoint and operate in accordance with the fapi usage specifications.
+Please go to [here](https://zzubzq-docs.github.io/apidocs/futures/en/#historical-blvt-nav-kline-candlestick) to check the endpoint and operate in accordance with the fapi usage specifications.